CAV-YEAR1/UGV/README.md

 ## Contributing

 Modify code in a separate branch.
 All changes can only be merged to master after peer review and testing.
 Once complete submit pull request to merge with master.
-For more details on which specific files may be change check individual sub-directories.
+For more details on which specific files may be changed check individual sub-directories.

 ## Version